ctnkaan/ctnkaan/README.md

  <img src="https://tryhackme-badges.s3.amazonaws.com/ctnkaan.png" alt="TryHackMe" />
 </div>

 ### I'm Çetin Kaan.
-A software Developer that is interested in DevOps, DevRel and Security.
+A software Developer that is interested in Web, DevOps, DevRel and Security.
 I'm member of many different communities such as:
 - 🟥🟩 Microsoft Learn Student Ambassador <br>
   🟦🟨